You can’t put all your eggs in one basket anymore.

 - Any changes to the card rewards balance or your profile will automatically be updated across every channel, in real-time.

-Imagine you’re standing in the line, waiting to order your daily Double Caramel Frappuccino and a coffee for your boss.
+Imagine you’re standing in line, waiting to order your daily Double Caramel Frappuccino and a coffee for your boss.

 She has taken a real shine to you after your stunning performance in this morning’s board meeting.